Lasher09/NLP/2014-04-30-POSTTagger.md

 ##Post 3:

-__Program:__ PostTagger
+__Program:__ POSTTagger

-__Purpose and description:__ PostTagger is a simple program that will parse sentences and show the parts of speech.
+__Purpose and description:__ POSTTagger is a simple program that will parse sentences and show the parts of speech (POS).
 This can be useful for ESL instructors for breaking down sentences for their students.

 __Program capabilites:__
 * Have a variable that holds any sentence the user inputs